 Most companies now rely heavily on card processing to generate revenue and profits.
 It's a form of transaction processing in which data about transactions are captured electronically on computer systems for authorization, clearance and settlement purposes.
 The credit card issuer authorizes a purchase at a business by verifying that the purchaser has sufficient funds to cover it.
 The credit card processor captures the information from the credit card, including virtual credit cards, and withholds payment from the merchant's account for what was sold.
 The settlement phase involves transferring funds from the bank to the business's bank account for what was sold.

-To process card payments, a business needs to have a merchant account with a company that can process them.
+When accepting credit card payments, a business needs to have a merchant account with a company that can process them.
 These companies will charge businesses for the service and there may be monthly fees as well as transaction fees.
-The business may also need an account with the bank that they prefer to do business with and they will need a terminal or point of sale (POS) device and software to be able to accept credit card payments or cash.
+The business may also need an account with the bank that they prefer to do business with, and they will need a terminal or point of sale (POS) device and software to be able to accept credit card payments or cash.
 This can be done through an online application process for free.

 What is a card processing service?